putztzu/docker-cheat-sheet/README.md

 # Docker Cheat Sheet

-Maintained separately by TSU based on original work by wsargent
+Maintained separately by TSU based on original work by [www.github.com/wsargent](http://github.com/wsargent/docker-cheat-sheet).
+The reason why I decided to do a permanent fork is that much of my re-wording is stylistic rather than purely substantive.
+Some differences are
+* Most if not all non-Docker is removed including Vagrant, MacOS (unless related to setup), more.
+* I conceptualized some Docker architecture differently.
+The architecture is not actually different, but the way I piece things together in my mind is considerably different in some places (eg EXPOSE).

 NOTE: This used to be a gist that continually expanded.
 It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
 Just click  [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "writing pen" icon on the right to edit.